How to integrate Shopify using Microsoft Fabric

 We are ready to move to the final step.
 Let's do it!

-Finally, we are ready to read data from Shopify in Microsoft Fabric via Data Gateway.
+Finally, we are ready to read data from Shopify in Microsoft Fabric via the Data Gateway.
 Follow these final steps:

 -